zulujive/MySwimDB/README.md

 <img src="https://github.com/zulujive/MySwimDB/blob/main/myswimdblogoimage.png?raw=true" alt="Girl in a jacket" width="700" height="600">

-Documentation can be found at https://docs.google.com/document/d/e/2PACX-1vSNnKNEUtfAu7GS6suHqUaq75xMJVepXr2KJs3JEjJfDj62M2b3DAB3WkzdpACEHM6WFrMuyOrBIE3y/pub
+Documentation can be found <link rel="HERE" href="https://docs.google.com/document/u/1/d/e/2PACX-1vSNnKNEUtfAu7GS6suHqUaq75xMJVepXr2KJs3JEjJfDj62M2b3DAB3WkzdpACEHM6WFrMuyOrBIE3y/pub">

 At the moment, MySwimDB is only optimized for MacOS.
 Future versions may include a Windows or Linux optimized database, but this has not yet been decided.